 When the ERCP is completed on an outpatient basis, the patient will need to arrange for someone to drive him/her to and from the procedure, and the patient will need to remain under observation until Dr. Ranvir Singh, Dr. Stephen Rashbaum, or Dr. Nitin J. Parikh has decided the patient can return home.
 Sometimes, admission to the hospital is necessary.
 Once at home the patient will need to avoid operating machinery for a day, and not drink any alcohol.
 Because of the air used during ERCP, it is possible to feel full and pass gas for awhile.
 It is not unusual to have a soft stool or other brief changes in bowel habits; however, if there is bleeding from the rectum or black, tarry stools, vomiting, severe abdominal pain, weakness or dizziness, and a fever over 100 degrees, call Digestive Care Physicians immediately.

-Board-Certified physicians Dr. Ranvir Singh, Dr. Stephen Rashbaum, and Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; Vanessa T. Dang, MSN, APRN; care for patients in the the North Atlanta, GA; area including Johns Creek GA; Cumming GA; and Lawrenceville, GA.
+Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the North Atlanta, GA; area including Johns Creek GA; Cumming GA; and Lawrenceville, GA.
 The In-House Endoscopy Suite at Digestive Care Physicians is a certified facility which has achieved the highest level of accreditation by the Association for Ambulatory Health Care (AAAHC).
 If you suffer from gastrointestinal problems or need a colorectal cancer screening, contact us at (770) 227-2222 to schedule an appointment.